argonne-lcf/user-guides/docs/ai-testbed/graphcore/running-a-model-or-program.md

 )
 Accuracy on test set: 98.59%
 ```

+Refer to the [script](https://github.com/graphcore/examples/blob/master/tutorials/simple_applications/pytorch/mnist/mnist_poptorch.py) to learn more about this example.

 [Example Programs](example-programs.md) lists the different example applications with corresponding commands for each of the above steps.